BioPath: Biohazards Medical Monitoring Policy

 - EH&S submits the Authorization Form to the SHCC and notifies the department of its completion.

-- Completed Questionnaires may be submitted to the SHCC by mail, confidential fax or in person to the following address:
+- Completed Questionnaires may be submitted to the SHCC by email to OccMedClinic-RiskAssessment@ahc.ufl.edu.

-- The participant contacts EH&S at 392-1591 for a respirator fit test and training if medically cleared for respirator use (excluding PAPR hoods).
+- The participant contacts EH&S at 352-392-1591 for a respirator fit test if medically cleared for a filtering face piece (e.g. N95) respirator.
+N95 online training must be completed annually.
 Please note Powered Air Purifying Respirator (PAPR) training will be conducted by your supervisor (or designated EH&S approved trainer).
 Please contact your supervisor prior to using a PAPR for this training.

-- For participants who will handle BSL2+/BSL3 agents or will be present when agent(s) are in active use, the health assessment begins with a physical exam by the SHCC provider.
-For participants on a short-term visit and who will not handle agents (short-term visitors, guests, vendors or contractors), the health assessment begins with a SHCC provider review of the submitted medical assessment questionnaire.
+- For participants who will handle Risk Group 3 agents or will be present when agent(s) are in active use, the health assessment begins with a physical exam by the provider.
+For participants on a short-term visit and who will not handle agents (short-term visitors, guests, vendors or contractors), the health assessment begins with the provider review of the submitted medical assessment questionnaire.
 If necessary they contact the participant for further clinical interaction or a medical consultation.